US Acadia, bought the Priory Group for 1.28 bn last year and now owns half of all mental/behavioural services in England..

 Joey Jacobs owns Acadia Behavioural Healthcare Services and earned 8,241,847 dollars in salary, bonus and shares in 2014.

-Due to five formal notices served by Coroners because of deaths in the Priory Group Riall moved on to My Dentist.
+After five formal notices served by Coroners because of deaths in the Priory Group, Riall moved on to My Dentist.

-Does this sound like a cash strapped NHS ?? no it is a bonanza for private venture capital .
+Does this sound like a cash strapped NHS ?? no, quite the reverse, it is a bonanza for private venture capital .

-No competition, as all is owned and controlled by one company for max profit
+No competition, as all is owned and controlled by one company and run for maximum profit

-Only those hospitals and residential units owned by US Acadia are funded by NHS England through its CCGs as the only ‘specified providers’ under the Health and Social Care Act.
+Only those hospitals and residential units owned by US Acadia are funded by NHS England through its CCGs, as the only ‘qualified providers’ under the Health and Social Care Act 2012.

-The system is fed by no support in parent’s home due to LA cuts, but this is just the excuse, for a policy that feeds venture capital regardless of its service.
+The system is fed by no support in parent’s home due to LA cuts, but this is just the excuse, for an LA policy that feeds venture capital regardless of its service.

-As we have seen there are no independent or indeed any investigations into service user deaths and even when there are and they last 18 months like Thomas Rawnsley’s death all is whitewashed and does not affect the service provider so there is no accountability as shown by recent death reviews for all our NHS billions.
+As we have seen there are no independent or indeed any investigations into service user deaths and even when there are and they last 18 months as in the death of Thomas Rawnsley, all is whitewashed and does not affect the service provider showing there is no accountability even for death, as evidenced by recent death reviews, yet these services cost our NHS billions.